+Diggs' 8-year-old daughter, Alayah Savarese, died in 2012.
 Because of complications at birth, Alayah could not walk, talk or eat and had cerebral palsy and seizures.
-She was the beneficiary of a trust fund created when a malpractice suit was settled.
+Prosecutors said Alayah did not receive proper nutrition or medical treatment.